Paratime series: Tortha Karf

 At the beginning of the series, Tortha Karf is a man entering middle age at 290; he is beginning to become overweight and having gray hair.

 Karf comes from a family of Paratime Police; his grandfather had problems with the Spanish Inquisition on the Europo-American line.
 As a member of the Paratime Police, Karf inadvertently picked up Benjamin Bathurst, who was shot by local authorities before he could be recovered.
 See "He Walked Around The Horses" for the details of what happened to Benjamin Bathurst from the viewpoint of the inhabitants of the timeline he was transported to.

-Karf owns the island Sicily, including a farm, on one Fifth Level timeline where goes for recreation and where he plans to retire.
+Karf owns the island Sicily, including a farm, on one Fifth Level timeline where he goes for recreation and where he plans to retire.

 Skordran Kirv

-Deputy Sub-Chief of the Esaron Sector, discovered the Organization inter temporal slave trading activities while on detached duty working as a Guard Captain for Consolidated Outtime Foodstuffs Company under the cover name Kiro Soran.
+Skordran Kirv discovered organized intertemporal slave trading activities while on detached duty working as a Guard Captain for Consolidated Outtime Foodstuffs Company under the cover name Kiro Soran.
 Originally a field agent he was working as a Guard Captain after a two-year assignment on the Fourth Level Kholghoor sector when he recognized the slaves sold to his employer as being from Kholghoor because they were speaking Kharanda, their native language.
 Realizing that the slaves had been imported from another time line he reported the situation and secured the scene.
 By the end of the story Time Crime he was promoted to Deputy Sub-Chief for the Esaron Sector and he is also mentioned in passing by Verkan Vall in Lord Kalvan of Otherwhen as being very helpful in surveillance on the Kalvan timeline and its nearest neighboring lines.